 - a.
-Parking is not allowed for any type of motorized vehicle nor is it to be used for a golf cart path or for any other motorized vehicles.
-CBHA has permitted golf carts for the transportation of handicapped people to and from docks.
+Typically, parking is not allowed for any type of motorized vehicle, however exceptions have been made for maintenance vehicles or neighbors on a temporary basis as approved by CBHA.
+CBHA has permitted golf carts for the transportation of boating items or handicapped people to and from docks.
 At such times, the golf cart is not to remain on the Waterfront Strip or its access areas. - b.
-Parking is not allowed in the fire lanes. - c.
+Parking is not allowed to block Easement access points. - c.
 Lot owners and their guests can walk, sit, stand, and fish from the Waterfront Strip. - d.
 All guests should be accompanied by the lot owner.

 - e.
-CBHA expects and allows residents along the Waterfront Strip and the access areas to mow and trim the lawn to give their yards a uniform look.
+CBHA asks residents along the Waterfront Strip and the access areas to mow and trim the lawn to give their yards a uniform look.
 We have a beautiful waterfront and access areas because these people continue to mow it today. - f.
 Do not block people from moving about freely on the Waterfront Strip. - g.
 For those who own waterfront lots, parties and events are permitted on the Waterfront Strip, but a clear path must be maintained for other lot owners to pass through. - h.
 At the same time, people who live off the water can sit on their docks and boats as well as along the Waterfront Strip and enjoy the Lake.
 They cannot share the yards of those who live along the Waterfront Strip.
 We are not encouraging loud music or loud talk. - i.
 No fireworks on the Waterfront Strip or on the docks. - j.
 The Waterfront Strip is not a dog park.
 If you have your dog with you, keep it on a leash and pick up after it. - k.
 The Waterfront Strip is not to be used to park boats and trailers for the off season.